Klipper3d/klipper/docs/Config_Reference.md

 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor
 #   velocity is below this value.
+Note that the "sensorless homing"
+#   code may temporarily override this setting during homing
-The default is 0, which disables
+#   operations.
+The default is 0, which disables "stealthChop" mode.
-#   "stealthChop" mode.
 #coolstep_threshold:
 #   The velocity (in mm/s) to set the TMC driver internal "CoolStep"
 #   threshold to.
 If set, the coolstep feature will be enabled when